Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts

-where $(*)$ is the convolutional operation, $\gamma_n$ is the activation function and $\boldsymbol{F}$ is the filter bank.
+where $(*)$ is the convolutional operation, $\gamma_n$ is the activation function and $\boldsymbol{F}_n$ is the filter bank of layer $n$.
 After that, the output of the convolution layer is put into a max pooling layer.
 The output of a max pooling layer can be calculated as follows:

-where $\alpha$ is the max pooling function that selects the maximum value in a pooling area.
-We denote $\boldsymbol{I}_e$ as the last image after processing with multiple convolution layers and max pooling layers.
-This image is put into a softmax function to classify and produce the output in the fully connected layer.
-We consider $l\in \{1,...,L\}$ as the classification group number, the probability that an output image $\hat{Y}$ belongs to group $l$ can be calculated as follows:
+where $\varphi$ is the max pooling function that selects the maximum value in a pooling area.
+We denote $\boldsymbol{I}_{e,i}$ as the matrix features of the last image after processing with multiple convolution layers and max pooling layers. $\boldsymbol{I}_{e,i}$ is put into a softmax function to classify and produce the output in the fully connected layer.
+We consider $l\in \{1,...,L\}$ as the classification group number, $\hat{Y}_l \in \boldsymbol{\hat{Y}}$ as the output prediction, the probability that an output prediction $\hat{Y}$ belongs to group $l$ can be calculated as follows: